oppia/oppia-web-developer-docs/GHC-Open-Source-Day.md

 ## What to do when you are stuck
 We have a [Gitter chat room](https://gitter.im/oppia/oppia-chat) where everyone can post their questions and help each other out!
 The organizers and mentors will also be walking around to help with any questions.

+## List of Projects

+For this open source day, we tried to shortlist projects that are fairly self contained, and can be completed within 3-4 hours by a group of 2-3 people.
+We also tried to pick those projects from our issue tracker itself so that you get an idea of what it’s like to contribute to Oppia on a regular basis.

+Each project has a brief explanation, a link to the issue tracker, the skills required, and some deliverables.
+We encourage you to look at the issue tracker link for the project that interests you.
+You can comment expressing interest in that project (and mention you will be working on it for OSD).
+You can also gain more context and ask questions to help get a kickstart for the day. **Please work in groups of 2-3 people.** We also recommend everyone to try any one file within Project 8 (unit tests) before taking on larger projects, to get a feel for the codebase.

+This list is not an exhaustive list of projects.
+If none of these projects appeal to you, [take a look at our issue tracker](https://github.com/oppia/oppia/issues) and comment on the issue that interests you. (also mention that you will be working on it during the OSD event so that we are aware).

+Please tag us (@seanlip and @vinitamurthi) in any comment expressing interest in a project so that we get notified about this!
+If you would like to understand the vocabulary and general structure of content in Oppia, you can take a look at [this document](https://docs.google.com/document/d/1yFrFAXaKARzj1DSfiiy1pOH6ypugNkRLQGz5W5QifMQ/edit?usp=sharing).